 So when they had rowed about three or four miles, they saw Jesus walking on the sea and drawing near the boat; and they were afraid.

 a.
 When they had rowed about three or four miles: In the first storm upon the Sea of Galilee the disciples were terrified (Matthew 8:25-26).
 In the beginning of the second storm they were more frustrated than afraid.
 Jesus told them to row across the lake and despite their hard work, they seemed to make little progress.

 i.
-Matthew 14:25 this this happened in the fourth watch of the night, sometime between three and six in the morning.
+Matthew 14:25 says this happened in the fourth watch of the night, sometime between three and six in the morning.
 So, they rowed hard for perhaps six to eight hours, and had only come a little more than half way across the lake (three or four miles).

 ii.
 They were in this place of frustration at the will of Jesus, doing exactly what He told them to do.
 Additionally, Mark 6:48 says that Jesus watched the disciples as they rowed across the lake.
 His eye was on them all the time.
 They were in the will of Jesus and watched by Jesus, yet working hard in frustration all the time.